Carnivorous Plants

 There are more than 600 species of carnivorous plants, making it one of the most diverse groups in the plant kingdom.
 Carnivorous plants can be found on every continent except Antarctica.
 There are even 14 species native to Minnesota, including the Purple Pitcher Plant.
 Carnivorous plants live in humid, wet, conditions, and need to stay wet to survive.

-Let's talk about some of the most popular and retailed carnivorous plant varieties: Venus Fly Trap, Pitcher Plants, Butterworts, and Sundews.
+Let's talk about the most popular and retail ready carnivorous plant varieties: Venus Fly Trap, Pitcher Plants, Butterworts, and Sundews.

 Venus Flytrap (Dionaea)

-The most popular carnivorous plant sold in stores are Venus flytraps.
+The most popular carnivorous plant sold in stores is the Venus flytrap.
 Venus flytrap's trap-closing movement is called thigmonasty, which is a plant's nondirectional response to being touched.
 Inside the trap are tiny hairs called trichomes that when touched, trigger the trap to close on its prey.
-The plant then uses digestive enzymes to decompose the bug over a course of a few days.
+The plant then uses digestive enzymes to decompose the bug over the course of a few days.
 Once the prey has been fully digested, the trap opens for its next meal.

-While it can be fun, it’s important not to play with the traps because they each only open and close a finite number of times before they die off.
+While it seems fun, it’s important not to play with the traps because they each only open and close a finite number of times before they die off.
 Also, the oils on your fingers will disrupt the surface tension needed for the trap to function properly.
-Handle plants with clean, dry hands or a tweezers.
+Handle plants with clean, dry hands or tweezers.

 Pitcher Plants

-Pitcher plants may target their prey by using specialized scents.
-Some may smell more floral to attract bees whereas others smell fruitier to attract fruit flies.
+• Specialized Scents: Pitcher plants may target their prey by using specialized scents.
+Some may smell more floral to attract bees, whereas others smell fruitier to attract fruit flies.
 Some utilize stinkier scents to lure in ants and flies.

 North American Pitcher Plant (Sarracenia)

-Sarracenia, or the North American Pitcher Plant has leaves shaped like bulbous tubes.
+Sarracenia, the North American Pitcher Plant, has leaves shaped like bulbous tubes.
 These fill with rainwater and an acidic enzyme solution.
-Pitcher plants use nectar near the rim of their cups to attract forging, flying, or crawling insects.
+Pitcher plants use nectar near the rim of their cups to attract foraging, flying, or crawling insects.
 The rim is slippery due to condensation and the nectar, causing the insects to fall into the pitcher plant.

 Tropical Pitcher Plant (Nepenthes)